bopjesvla/party/README.md

   * Send a pull request

-If you just want to alter core game mechanics (e.g. by adding a role or modifier), you only need Elixir, and you can run `mix test prolog` instead.
+If you just want to alter core game mechanics (e.g. by adding a role or modifier), you only need Elixir, and you can run the faster `mix test prolog` instead.

 If you need help or advice, log onto [rty.party](https://rty.party) and join the dev room at the bottom of the sidebar.